SagarDeyagond/learning/computer_vision_q_and_a.md

 ## 🎯 Interview-Ready Answer

 **Q: What’s the difference between GD and SGD?**
-**A:** Gradient Descent uses the entire dataset to compute an average gradient and update weights once per epoch, like moving $(w)$ from 1 to 1.933 with a precise -9.33 gradient for three samples.
+**A:** Gradient Descent uses the entire dataset to compute an average gradient and update weights once per epoch, like moving $w$ from 1 to 1.933 with a precise -9.33 gradient for three samples.
 Stochastic Gradient Descent updates weights per sample, like stepping from 1 to 1.8, 1.84, then 2.128 across the same samples — faster but noisier.
 GD is accurate but slow, ideal for small datasets;
 SGD scales to large ones, like my 10,000-image defect CNNs, where mini-batch SGD (e.g., 32 samples) balances speed and stability, dropping loss from 2.0 to 0.5 in fewer epochs.